-Each pedelec is assigned a pedelec type, which determines its proper use, function and area of use
+Each pedelec is assigned a pedelec type, which determines its proper use, function and area of use.

-City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle MXS S ₹ O A CONTRACTOR OF THE CONTRACTOR City and trekking bicycles are designed for comfortable, daily use and are suitable for riding on public roads.
+City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 20 A S S TO A CONTRACTOR City and trekking bicycles are designed for comfortable, daily use and are suitable for riding on public roads.
 Cycles for children and young adults are suitable for riding on public roads.
 Legal guardians must read the operating instructions before putting the bike into use.
 Tell children and young people what the operating instructions contain in a way appropriate to their age.
-Check the size of the pedelec every 3 months for orthopaedic reasons.
-Check compliance with the maximum permitted total weight (PTW) every 3 months. the rider inclined towards the front, and a brake requiring low Racing bikes are designed for fast rides on roads and paths with a good, undamaged road surface.
+Check the size of the pedelec every 3 months for ortho- paedic reasons.
+Check compliance with the maximum permitted total weight (PTW) every 3 months.
+Mountain bikes are designed for sports use.
+The design char- acteristics include a short wheelbase, a sitting position with the rider inclined towards the front, and a brake requiring low actuation force.
+Mountain bikes are sports bikes and not a means of transport.
+They require an adaptation period in addition to physical fitness.
+Learning how to ride a mountain bike takes practice, especially braking and riding around bends.
+The strain on hands, wrists, arms, shoul- ders, the neck and back is considerable.
+Inexperienced riders tend to brake too hard and lose control as a result.
+Racing bikes are designed for fast rides on roads and paths with a good, undamaged road surface.
 Racing bikes are sports bikes and not a means of transport.
 Racing bikes are characterised by their lightweight structure and a design which is stripped to the minimum parts required for riding.
 The frame geometry and the layout of the operating elements are designed to allow the bike to be ridden at high speeds.
 Learning how to ride slowly, apply the brakes and get on and off the bike safely takes practice due to the frame design.
 The sitting position is athletic.
-The physical strain on hands, wrists, arms, shoulders, the neck and back is considerable.
+The physical strain on hands, wrists, arms, shoul- ders, the neck and back is considerable.
 The sitting position requires a high level of physical fitness.
-Cargo bikes are suitable for transporting loads on public roads on a daily basis.
+Cargo bikes are suit- able for transporting loads on public roads on a daily basis.
 The transportation of loads requires skill and physical fitness in order to balance the additional weight.
-The very varied loading conditions and weight distributions require special practice and skill when braking and riding in bends.
+The very varied loading conditions and weight distribu- tions require special practice and skill when braking and riding in bends.
 A longer period is required to adaptation to the length, width and turning circle.
 You need to be cautious when riding a cargo bike.
 You must pay attention to traffic on public roads and the condition of the route.
 Folding bicycles are suitable for riding on public roads.
-Folding bikes can be folded together and thus save space when they are transported, e.g. in cars or on local transport.
+Folding bikes can be folded together and thus save space when they are trans- ported, e.g. in cars or on local transport.
 The folding function of the folding bicycle makes it necessary to use smaller wheels and longer brake cables and Bowden cables.
-Therefore, in case of an increased load, a reduction in riding stability and braking power, diminished comfort and reduced durability are to be expected.
+Therefore, in case of an increased load, a reduction in riding stability and braking power, dimin- ished comfort and reduced durability are to be expected.